Melsomvik

-Melsomvik is a village in the municipality of Sandefjord, Norway, which lies by the Tønsberg Fjord.
-Its population is 2,076 as of 2016.
-It has been a boat harbor since Medieval times when the Leidang fleet was located in Melsomvik.
-When the conflict with Sweden escalated and fears of war were imminent, the Royal Norwegian Navy was relocated from Horten to Melsomvik as Melsomvik was a better-protected location.
-Melsomvik remained an important site for the Norwegian Armed Forces until the 1960s.
-During the age of sailships there was much activity in Melsomvik, and it was also where the Navy laid their ships up in the years 1898-1964.
-Whale-catchers were also harbored in the hamlet of Melsomvik.
-Melsomvik experiences significant summer tourism and is home to many vacation homes.

-An agricultural school was established at Melsom on April 30, 1957, known as Vestfold Landbruksskole.
-This school changed names to Melsom Secondary School in 1994.
-Melsomvik is also home to Oslofjord Convention Center, formerly known as Brunstad Conference Center, which was established in 2003.
-It is owned and operated by Brunstad Christian Church (“Smith’s Friends”) and has a capacity of 9,000 guests in its 2,400 rooms.

-The neighboring village of Storevar was annexed into Melsomvik in 2016.
-Melsomvik was previously a part of Stokke municipality, but became a village in Sandefjord municipality on January 1, 2017.

-Description
+Melsomvik is a village in Sandefjord Municipality in Vestfold county, Norway.
+The village is located along the Tønsbergfjorden, about 2.5 km to the east of the village of Stokke.
+The small village of Storevar lies immediately to the south of Melsomvik.
+The 1.3 km2 village has a population (2022) of 2,067 and a population density of 1593 PD/km2.
+Since 2015, the neighboring village of Storevar has been considered part of the urban area of Melsomvik.

 Melsomvik is known for its architecture which resembles that of Southern Norway.
 It has been an active harbor since the Middle Ages.
 The Norwegian Armed Forces maintained in control of its harbor until 1964.
 A coastal hiking trail can be found along the coast from Brunstad to Storevar.
+Melsomvik experiences significant summer tourism and is home to many vacation homes.

+History

+Melsomvik has been a boat harbor since medieval times when the Leidang fleet was located in Melsomvik.
+Historically, when the conflict with Sweden escalated and fears of war were imminent, the Royal Norwegian Navy was relocated from Horten to Melsomvik as Melsomvik was a better-protected location.
+Melsomvik remained an important harbour for the Norwegian Armed Forces until the 1960s.
+The Norwegian Navy controlled the harbour and based many of its ships in this harbour during the period from 1898 until 1964 when it relinquished control of the harbour.
+Whale-catchers were also harbored in Melsomvik.

-Remains from German fortifications can be seen along the coast, and burial mounds dated to the Iron Age can be found at Trælsodden.
-Melsomvik is also home of Oslofjord Convention Center, which is owned by Brunstad Christian Church and has a seating capacity for up to 6,800 people.
+An agricultural school was established at Melsom on 30 April 1957, known as Vestfold Landbruksskole.
+This school changed names to Melsom Secondary School in 1994.
+Melsomvik is also home to Oslofjord Convention Center, formerly known as Brunstad Conference Center, which was established in 2003.
+It is owned and operated by Brunstad Christian Church ("Smith’s Friends") and has a capacity of 9,000 guests in its 2,400 rooms.
 The large convention center has also been home to Arctic Equestrian Games, the largest horse show in Norway.
 It has an overnight capacity of 800 and is also the home of a separate campground.
 Brunstad in northern Melsomvik is also home to a municipal beach, and various convenience stores and a seafood restaurant are open during summers near the beach at Brunstad.

+Melsomvik was previously a part of Stokke municipality, but became on 1 January 2017, all of Stokke municipality was merged into Sandefjord Municipality.
+Remains from German fortifications can be seen along the coast, and burial mounds dated to the Iron Age can be found at Trælsodden.